danielbodnar/awesome-stars/README.md

 - [wKovacs64/hibp](https://github.com/wKovacs64/hibp) - An unofficial TypeScript SDK for the 'Have I been pwned?' service.
 - [wKovacs64/pwned](https://github.com/wKovacs64/pwned) - A command-line tool for querying the 'Have I been pwned?' service.
 - [hhhrrrttt222111/Ethical-Hacking-Tools](https://github.com/hhhrrrttt222111/Ethical-Hacking-Tools) - Complete Listing and Usage of Tools used for Ethical Hacking
-- [Malwarize/webpalm](https://github.com/Malwarize/webpalm) - WebPalm is a powerful command-line tool for website mapping and web scraping.
-With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
-It can also ext
+- [Malwarize/webpalm](https://github.com/Malwarize/webpalm) - 🕸️  Crawl in the web network
 - [rofl0r/proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained prox
 - [AzeemIdrisi/PhoneSploit-Pro](https://github.com/AzeemIdrisi/PhoneSploit-Pro) - An all-in-one hacking tool to remotely exploit Android devices using ADB and Metasploit-Framework to get a Meterpreter session.
 - [Arachni/arachni](https://github.com/Arachni/arachni) - Web Application Security Scanner Framework